Ph0enix19/Komplain.ai/README.md

 ### Frontend - Vercel

 - Public URL: <https://komplain-test-xi2r.vercel.app>
-- Serves the static React app from `frontend/`.
+- Serves the static app from `frontend/`.
 - No frontend build step is required.
-- The deployed frontend points to the hosted Render API in `frontend/app.jsx`.
+- The deployed frontend uses the hosted Render API by default.

 ### Backend - Render